 CPCA® Training & Certiﬁcation Program

-NAPCA trains thousands of student leaders each year across the globe to become a Certiﬁed Peer College Advisor (CPCA) in their community through classroom and online training.
-In order to become a CPCA, students are required to attend the CPCA training and certiﬁcation program, where aspiring CPCAs will complete a total of 100 hours of CPCA classroom training and 40 hours of supervised ﬁeldwork.
+NAPCA trains thousands of high school and college student leaders each year across the nation to become a Certified Peer College Advisor (CPCA) through classroom and online training.
+In order to become a CPCA, students are required to attend the one week intensive CPCA Training & Certification Program, where aspiring CPCAs will complete a total of 40 hours of CPCA classroom training and 22 hours of supervised peer college advising fieldwork.

 Upcoming Training Dates: